VCCBeginnerCoding/katacoda-scenarios/PythonWeek1/step2.md

 - Save the answer as a third variable and print it

 # Practical Uses
 A lot of software require user input of some sort, be it a mouse click, a finger tap, via your keyboard or something else entirely.
 Instagram can only load your feed if you login and tell Instagram what your username/password is.
 Minecraft can only move your character if you tell it to, via mouse and keyboard.
+(Again, there's a few more steps involved in real life, but you get the idea.)